-A Our investment strategy and our target investments will likely overlap with those of Moody National REIT I, Inc., or Moody National REIT I, a public, non-listed REIT, which despite employing a broader investment strategy has generally invested in hospitality assets and which has more resources than we do.
-In addition, our sponsor is a part of Moody National Companies, a group of integrated real estate investment, management and development companies that have sponsored 46 privately offered real estate programs, all of which have investment objectives generally similar to this offering and may conduct offerings concurrently with this offering.
+A If the mergers are not consummated, our investment strategy and our target investments will likely overlap with those of Moody I, which despite employing a broader investment strategy has generally invested in hospitality assets and which has more resources than we do.
+In addition, our sponsor is a part of Moody National Companies, a group of integrated real estate investment, management and development companies that have sponsored over 40 privately offered real estate programs, all of which have investment objectives generally similar to this offering and may conduct offerings concurrently with this offering.
 In addition, certain affiliates of our sponsor own or manage hospitality properties in geographical areas in which we expect to own hospitality properties.
 Therefore, we will most likely compete with other investment vehicles sponsored by our sponsor and its affiliates for opportunities to acquire or sell hospitality properties, since many investment opportunities that will be suitable for us may also be suitable for these other vehicles.
 As a result of this competition, we have adopted conflict resolution procedures that cover, amongst other things, the allocation of investment opportunities among our sponsor and its affiliates.
 See "Conflicts of Interest-Conflict Resolution Procedures-Allocation of Investment Opportunities."